yogeshwaran01/instagramy/README.md

 ### Instagram Hashtag details

 Class `InstagramHashTag` scrape some of the information related to the hash-tag of the Instagram

-you can set your sessionid as env variable
+you can also set your sessionid as env variable

 ```bash
 $ export SESSION_ID="38566737751%3Ah7JpgePGAoLxJe%er40q"